SAP-archive/intelligent-innovation-hands-on-guided-lab/README.md

 The samples are provided on "as-is" basis.
 For support, [ask a question](https://answers.sap.com/questions/ask.html) in SAP Community.

 ## License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE).
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE).